-- Foundations policies: Each foundation category was given a baseline requirement so that once a student completes a general education course, it would not be undone by the student changing their major or degree type.
-This builds off recent updates made to the Transfer Credit policy, so that a completed AGEC or bachelor's degree is honored in full. - Programs requiring additional foundations coursework in addition to the baseline requirement would reclassify that coursework as major requirements. - Several colleges have asked for exceptions in recent years, similar to the exception for Engineering students in the current policy.
-The policy update would satisfy those requests without having to single out individual colleges. - A taskforce met for several months to review and finalize recommendations. - These changes involve significant work across all majors to ensure the changes are made effectively.
+- Foundations policies: Each foundation category has been given a baseline requirement so that once a student completes a general education course, it would not be undone by the student changing their major or degree type.
+This builds off recent updates made to the Transfer Credit policy, so that a completed AGEC or bachelor's degree is honored in full. - Programs requiring additional foundations coursework in addition to the baseline requirement would reclassify that coursework as major requirements. - Several colleges have asked for exceptions to the second language requirement in recent years, like the exception for Engineering students in the current policy.
+The policy update would satisfy those requests without having to single out individual colleges. - A taskforce met for several months to review and finalize recommendations. - These changes would involve significant work across all majors to ensure the changes were made effectively.
 If approved this Spring, the policies would take effect Fall 2026. - A formal advisory group has been requested to identify implementation concerns.